oz-ra/subsyncarr/README.md

 #### Summary of Output Filename Conventions:

-With language code (default to "en"):
+With language code (default to "en" if not supplied):
 ```txt
 moviename.ffsubsync.en.srt
 moviename.autosubsync.en.srt